Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Results

 \subsection{Surrogate prediction performance}

-Figure \ref{fig:median_err_tstep} shows an example of a surface elevation prediction made for the Southern North Sea with the LKAE (TU) model.
+Figure \ref{fig:median_err_tstep} shows an example of a surface elevation prediction made for the Southern North Sea with the KAE (TU) model.
 The prediction is based on auto-regressive temporal steps and the shown time-step corresponds to the median prediction RMSE, hence, the figures reflect the median performance.
-Generally, the LKAE estimates the MIKE 21 simulation output very well, with the largest errors located close to the coast in the South and in the East.
+Generally, the KAE estimates the MIKE 21 simulation output very well, with the largest errors located by the coast in the South and in the East.

-Figure \ref{fig:com_test_SE} shows the relative prediction RMSE together with 2 and 95 \% percentiles for the different surrogate models based on an autoregressive prediction of the surface elevations in the test period of the three cases.
-The conclusions based on the surface elevations are representative also for the prediction of currents, but for completeness, the figures for the $u$- and $v$-component of the current velocities are found in \ref{app:surr_comparisons}.
+Figure \ref{fig:com_test_SE} shows the relative prediction RMSE together with the distribution of relative absolute errors of the different surrogate models based on an autoregressive prediction in the test period.
+Results for the surface elevations are shown here, and for the current velocity in \ref{app:surr_comparisons}.
+Conclusions drawn for Figure \ref{fig:com_test_SE} are in line with the current velocity results.
 Figure \ref{fig:com_time} shows the wall-clock time spent per epoch when training the surrogate model for the Øresund case.
 The patterns are similar in the other two cases.

-In one case, the surrogate is found to be unstable for autoregressive rollouts, namely the PODMLP for Adriatic Sea.
-Using eigenvalue regularization stabilizes the surrogate to an acceptable level (relative RMSE $\approx 0.1$).
-The eigenvalue regularization is also effective for improving accuracy of the PODLRt model for all cases, and of the KAE for Øresund and LKAE for Adriatic Sea.
+Eigenvalue regularization improves the predictive performance to some or to a large extent for all models and test cases.
+For the KAE for Adriatic Sea, the Surface elevation RMSE decreases from 0.307 to 0.07 with eigenvalue regularization, and the distribution of errors change similarly.
+In other cases, e.g. PODLR for Southern North Sea, the effect of eigenvalue regularization is less distinct.

-Across all cases and model architectures, except the nonlinear KAE for Adriatic Sea, temporal unrolling has a positive effect on the accuracy and/or stability of the surrogate.
-For instance, using temporal unrolling for the PODLRt improves the accuracy in all cases.
-Most remarkable is the effect on the KAE for Øresund, where the relative RMSE reduces to $0.01$ when using temporal unrolling, as well as the LKAE for Southern North Sea, where the relative RMSE reduces from 0.13 to 0.016.
+Across all models, temporal unrolling has a positive effect on the accuracy and/or stability of the surrogate.
+For instance, the PODMLP is unstable in the Adriatic Sea case, but temporal unrolling dramatically improves the model to have similar performance to the PODGRU.
+The effect on the KAE for Southern North Sea is likewise remarkable, where the relative RMSE reduces from 0.13 to 0.016 for the Surface elevation and from 0.16 to 0.029 on average for the velocities, respectively.
+Hence, temporal unrolling improves the models by an order of magnitude in some cases.
+Across test cases and state variables, the best performing surrogates with temporal unrolling have relative RMSEs from 0.0068 to 0.14.